jordonist23/800LansGallery/_posts/2023-05-26-some-of-my-fav-shorts-pt-1.md

 #### Volkwagen Star Wars Ad
 <iframe width="100%" height="315" src="https://www.youtube.com/embed/YdZMypElBpo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-This ad is the shortest on the list, clocking in around 1 min, and is the only silent film listed.
+This short film is the shortest on the list, clocking in around 1 min, and is the only silent film listed.
 Don't lets it size and the fact it is a commercial detour you from watching.
 This one is hilarious and remains a masterclass in both directing and editing.
 A tour de force!!

 #### Mama
 <iframe width="100%" height="315" src="https://www.youtube.com/embed/fcrM74s7tm4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Mama serves as the spooky film on the list.
 Mama is also the only short developed into a full-feature film by acclaimed director Guillermo Deltorro.
-This film has smooth long shots, elite directing, and a killer scare scene.
+This film has smooth long shots, atmospheric sound design, elite directing, and a killer scare scene.
 With this much talent, it was destined for the big screen.

 #### The Thing about The Johnsons
 <iframe width="100%" height="315" src="https://www.youtube.com/embed/nQobOSv2kzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-This film is unforgettable.
+Be warned, this film is unforgettable.
 Once you've seen this short, you cannot unsee it.
-It's better to go into this film completely blind.
-This was the film that blasted acclaimed director Ari Aster on the scene.
+This was the film that blasted acclaimed director of Hereditary, Ari Aster, on the scene.
 Despite the mainstream success of his feature lengths films, this one remains his most twisted and extreme.
-Be warned, this one will stick with you.
+This one will stick with you.

 <!--